DiannaNguyen/code-every-day/log.md

 **Today's Progress:** Zero to Mastery - React Native Course

-**Thoughts:** ~ stressed ~ the internet went out at the house, so I've been travel around the city to get wifi/use my hotspot.
+**Thoughts:** ~ stressed ~ The internet went out at the house, so I've been travel around the city to get wifi/use my hotspot.
 Is this what being a digital nomad feels like???

 **Link(s) to work:**
 1. [Capstone Project Progress](https://github.com/DiannaNguyen/alignment)